PHCP Certified Mentor

 Canadian QH gelding (below), lamellar wedge and radiographs showed slight rotation.
 He was overweight and IR.
 First photo is his radiograph, second photo in shoes, and the major indentation (dorsal wall, inch down) is when the incident occurred.
 Third photo is first trim.
 Last photo is four months and he is half way to a new foot.
 He is sound, on a balanced diet however the wall rippling was from changes in his diet. (multiple hay sources)

-In 2009 I joined PHCP and became a Pacific Hoof Care Practitioner (PHCP).
+In 2009 I joined PHCP and became a Progressive Hoof Care Practitioner (PHCP).
 PHCP has an intensive training program, a very active group of supportive and encouraging members.
 Mandatory clinics include nutrition, anatomy, reading radiographs which help members continue to learn and keep themselves abreast of the latest in barefoot trimming.
 If you are interested in becoming a barefoot trimmer, I would encourage you to join this group and be a part of their program.

 2012 I became a PHCP Mentor.

 2012 I applied and was accepted as an American Hoof Association Certified Member.
-I have since dropped out of AHA.

 Mini, Pony, donkey $40.00